 The Nehemiah Project provides a home and support for vulnerable men with a history of addiction.
 Our residential programme is abstinence-based where men can address the root causes of their addiction within a supportive environment.
-Our first stage houses, in Streatham and Croydon, are in quarantine and we are unable to accept new Residents at this time.
+Our first stage houses, in Streatham and Croydon, are in lockdown and we regret that we are unable to accept new Residents at this time.
 We hope that we will be able to accept referrals once arrangements for return to work are clear, but it is unlikely that we can accept new Residents before the end of June.
 Staff are working remotely and can be contacted via their regular emails.

 At Nehemiah we believe that anyone can change their life, and this underpins all our work.
 Our holistic, peer group approach to recovery creates a safe place where men can go through the painful process of reviewing their lives and create a foundation on which to build their future.